Baseline Military Land Navigation

 Overview

-This training is for military personnel and those in the recruitment stage (like 18X; or taking SFRE or other SOF preparation program) with little to no land navigation experience or who need a comprehensive refresher.
-Most participants are in a pipeline for Special Forces, Ranger, and MARSOC, or are preparing for leadership development like ROTC, WOCS, and BOLC.
-Others are getting a jump-start on the training that they’ll receive at Third Phase of BUD/S or a service Academy.
+This training is designed for service members—and those in the recruitment or preparation pipeline, like 18X or SFRE—with little to no land navigation experience, or who need a comprehensive refresher.
+Most participants are in a preparation pipeline for Special Forces, Ranger, or MARSOC selection, while others are pursuing leadership development programs such as ROTC, WOCS, or IBOLC, or getting a jump-start on training they will later receive during Third Phase or at a service academy.

 Highlights

-- Gear such as topographic map, protractor, and compass
+- Gear such as topographic map, compass, and protractor.

 Related